Cybersecurity Triage

 System impact

 Read-only, sensitive output.
 Nothing changes.
-The command reads a fixture-local group stub and prints populated privileged groups.
+The command reads a system group file and prints populated privileged groups.

 May require elevated permissions on protected paths or service-owned files.